wigwamapp/wigwam/docs/add-network.md

 3. Import the new network in `src/fixtures/networks/index.ts`, placing it in the correct position according to the desired ordering.

-4. Update the `COINGECKO_NATIVE_TOKEN_IDS` variable with the appropriate native token ID obtained from CoinGecko.

-5. Include network icons in the `public/icons/network/{chainTag}.png` directory, and also in `public/icons/network/{chainTag}-testnet.png` if applicable.
+4. Include network icons in the `public/icons/network/{chainTag}.png` directory, and also in `public/icons/network/{chainTag}-testnet.png` if applicable.

-6. Add the native token icon to `public/icons/nativeToken/{chainTag}.png`.
+5. Add the native token icon to `public/icons/nativeToken/{chainTag}.png`.

-7. You're done!
+6. You're done!